buendiadas/solidity-cron/README.md

 ## About

-* The repo enables to divide time in epochs on Ethereum Smart Contracts.

-* Every clock has its own contract and address, all of them follow the same interface.

-* Clocks are generated via a Crontab syntax, creating a new contract for each Crontab pattern.
+The repo provides tools enabing to divide time in epochs on Ethereum Smart Contracts, through onchain "clocks".
+Every clock is a contract and all of them follow the same interface.
+Clocks are generated via a Crontab syntax, creating a new contract for each Crontab pattern.

 ## Motivation